 - Microwave Meatloaf

 This classic meatloaf cooks to perfection in the microwave oven.
-I love the flavors and seasonings.
+We love the flavors and seasonings.

 - Microwave Peanut Brittle